brutdefut/ficisertligi/_posts/2024-07-28-the-glenrothes-robur-reserve.md

 -International Spirits Challenge 2009 gold, 2013 silver.
 -The IWSC 2012 silver, 2015 gold.

 The Glenrothes Distillery produces creative whiskies.
 They are simply not boring.
-Even though Robur Reserve is young it is still above a certain standard, like the brand's 10 and 12-year-old bottlings.
-Of course, it could be more flawless but a well-balanced and elegant whisky.
+Even though Robur Reserve is young, it is still above a certain standard, like the brand's 10 and 12-year-old bottlings.
+Of course, it could be more flawless but it is a well-balanced and elegant whisky.
 We first saw Robur Reserve years ago in Cyprus.
 Over the years, we've had the opportunity to finish a few bottles with close friends.
 If you come across it, you can buy one without hesitation.

 P.S: